shark764/toy-blocks-client-react/README.md

 ## Instructions

 The current application is displaying a list of nodes.
-Don’t worry about naming convention here, the names don’t matter.
+Don’t worry about what Nodes or Blocks are, just know that a Node has many Blocks.
 Each node represents a server.
 Each server implements the same API but returns different data.
 The important endpoints you will need to know for each server are:
 /api/v1/status
 /api/v1/blocks